How Do You Measure Your Life?

 Take a minute today to ask yourself how you measure your life.
 Only then will you know how you want to live, and can begin now to create a life of meaning.
-I’ve covered six possibilities in this post.
-The first three are more commonly used, but I urge you to seriously consider adopting one of the last three as these are more meaningful.
+This post covers 6 possibilities.
+Spoiler alert: the last three are more meaningful.

 1. Chronological age

-Striving to live a longer life has much of the modern world exercising more, taking supplements, watching their diet, and generally trying to live a healthy lifestyle.
-This is great, of course.
-Yet we intuitively know that there must be more to life than this.
+Striving to live a longer life has much of the modern world exercising more and watching their diet.
+Yet we intuitively know that there must be more to life than mere age.
 Surely the only reason to want to live longer is to give ourselves time to do the things that truly matter.

 2. Material wealth

-Although not many will openly admit to this, many people measure success by the size of their house, their car, their paychecks, and their bank accounts.
-We envy those who make it to the list of wealthiest people, and secretly wish we had a share of some of the wealth even as we declare that money does not bring happiness and so on.
+Many people measure success by the size of their house, their car, their paychecks, and their bank accounts.
+We envy those who make it to the list of wealthiest people, and wish we were one of them.

 3. Achievements

-The desire to achieve drives some men (and women) to spend long hours at work to scale the corporate ladder; leads scientists to spend devote years of their lives researching a specialised niche in order to achieve a breakthrough; and enables athletes to punish their bodies beyond belief to gain the recognition of being best in their field.
+The desire to achieve drives us to spend long hours at work climbing the corporate ladder.
+Scientists devote years of their lives researching a specialised niche in order to achieve a breakthrough.
+And athletes punish their bodies beyond endurance to win the gold medal.

 We should certainly strive to do something useful with our time on earth.
 At the same time, there is more to life than what you achieve.
 We are human beings, not human doings.